-The research, outreach and drafting of this report was conducted over four-and-a-half months.
+The research, outreach, drafting and finalizing of this report was conducted over approximately seven months including a 30-day comment period on the draft report.
 It summarizes information from previous analyses and documents and, where possible, updates the information from previous work based on expert interviews.
 There is a wide range in the level of detail in previous analyses.
-For example, the 2020 CRSO EIS was developed over four years costing \$50 million and involved technical experts, scientific models, and detailed economic analyses.
+For example, the 2020 CRSO EIS was developed over four years costing \$50 million and involved technical experts, scientific models, the input of thousands of individuals via public comment and meetings, and detailed economic analyses.
 In contrast, the Simpson Proposal was based on discussions with several hundred individuals representing various interests in the LSRD to generate order of magnitude cost estimates for replacement of the services provided by the dams.
+A number of different reports described in this report were commissioned by various advocacy groups, some of which were issued during the development of this report.
 In this report, we note the different sources and their respective assumptions to provide appropriate context for the wide range in cost estimates.